NNIL-formulas revisited: universal models and finite model property: -subframe formulas and monotonic maps on trees

 Suppose $d(w)>1$ and the lemma holds for all nodes with depth less than $d(w)$.
 Assume that $w_1,\dots,w_k$ are immediate successors of $w$.
 By induction hypothesis, we have $\N,w_i\not\models\beta(w_i)$ for all $1\leq i\leq k$.
 Thus, we obtain $\N,w\not\models\bigvee_{i=1}^k\beta(w_i)$ by persistency.
 Since (\ref{lem:selfrefutetation_eq1}) also holds for $w$, we conclude $\N,w\not\models\beta(w)$. \end{proof}

 We now prove our new refutation criterion for the \NNIL-subframe formulas $\beta(\N)$ via monotonic maps.
-In this criterion and also other discussions in the sequel, we will consider the unraveled tree-like models $\f{T}_{\N}$ instead of the models $\N$ themselves.
+In this criterion and also in other discussions in the sequel, we will consider the unraveled tree-like models $\N_{\textsf{t}}$ instead of the finite rooted $n$-models $\N$ themselves.
 For reasons that will become apparent in the detailed proofs, it is in fact technically crucial to do so.
 This subtlety was already apparent in the previous study of universal models for {\sf{NNIL}}-formulas in~\cite{Fan08}.
-Since nodes in $\f{N}$ and $\mathfrak{T}_{\f{N}}$ have essentially the same immediate successors, it is not hard to see that $\beta(\mathfrak{T}_{\mathfrak N})=\beta(\mathfrak N)$, and thus we will not distinguish between the two formulas $\beta(\mathfrak{T}_{\mathfrak N})$ and $\beta(\mathfrak N)$.
+Since any node $w$ in the finite $n$-model $\N$ with root $r$ and the corresponding node $\langle r,\dots,w\rangle$ in $\N_{\textsf{t}}$ have the same color and essentially the same set of immediate successors, one can show by induction that the two formulas $\beta(\N)$ and $\beta(\mathfrak N_{\textsf{t}})$ are actually identical.
+We will thus not distinguish between the two formulas $\beta(\N)$ and $\beta(\mathfrak N_{\textsf{t}})$.